If you consider yourself a content marketing professional, there’s a good chance you already use Google tools the make your life easier.

 For example, Search Analytics allows you to quickly analyze your performance on Google Search.

 If you’ve ever wondered how your keywords are performing, you can click the Position box to learn more.
 This will show you the average position for all of the keywords that appear in Google Search.

 Content marketers should become familiar with everything the Google Search Console can do for them.
 Even if you only use it to track a few key metrics, it’s well worth it in the long run.

-There’s no denying the fact that the Google Keyword Planner can provide you with hundreds of keywords related to your business and industry.
+There’s no denying the fact that the search engine giant’s Keyword Planner provides hundreds of keywords related to your business and industry.
 Even so, this isn’t always good enough, when it comes to creating compelling content.
 In other words?
 You need another way to perform keyword research.

 This is why I make it a habit of checking Google Trends, when I’m brainstorming new blog ideas.